1 ¼ pounds boneless, skinless chicken thighs or, to make this vegan, use a 14-ounce package of firm or extra firm tofu. *See notes

 Prepare the Veggies: While the chicken is roasting in the oven, shred the cabbage as thinly as possible.
 Best to use a mandolin or a the shredding blade of a food processor.
 Sliver the kale leaves by stacking them and slicing them thinly, crosswise.

 Cook the Noodles: Cook noodles according to the package directions.
 Rinse them to prevent sticking.
 Drain and toss with 3 or 4 tablespoons of peanut sauce.
 Add some salt, to taste.

-*If using tofu, slice the block of tofu horizontally into three large steaks.
+MAKE IT VEGAN: If using tofu in place of chicken, slice the block of tofu horizontally into three large steaks.
 Lay them out on a double layer of paper towels with a paper towel on top.
 Let them drain for ten minutes or so.
 Put them in a large shallow container and pour marinade in.
 Let them soak for ten minutes or so.
 Sauté them in a little oil until golden on both sides.
 Cut into cubes.